canonical/ops-scenario/README.md

         assert charm._stored.a == "a"

         # This will tell ops.main to proceed with normal execution and emit the "start" event on the charm:
-        # If you want to do this with actions, you should use `run_action` instead.
         state_out = event.run()

         # After that is done, we are handed back control, and we can again do some introspection: